 Youth in Government

-Through the legislative process, teens in grades 8 through 12 develop confidence, hone skills in writing, research and public speaking, and better understand their power as citizens in a democratic society.
-Delegates learn about the variety of views and issues around Alabama as they discuss solutions and alternatives to problems facing their own communities.
+The Youth Legislature part develops confidence, sharpens writing, research, and public speaking skills, and provides a better understanding of citizens’ power in a democratic society to the delegates.
+Additionally, they will learn about the variety of views and issues around Alabama as they discuss solutions and alternatives to problems facing their own communities.

-In a three-day mock trial, teens work with legal professionals in their communities to develop an understanding of real life case law and the role of the court system in a democratic society.
-As part of a competitive team, high school students develop caring relationships with their peers, and gain skills in oral advocacy, research and critical thinking.
+The Youth Judicial part of the program is a three-day mock trial, where teens work with legal professionals in their communities to develop an understanding of real-life case law and the role of the court system in a democratic society.

-The future success of our communities rests in the hands of the next generation.
-By nurturing innovation, fostering a sense of responsibility and building leadership skills, we ensure our future leaders will be active and engaged servant leaders.
+By nurturing innovation, fostering a sense of responsibility, and building leadership skills, we ensure our future leaders will be active, engaged servant leaders.